nin-jin/proposal-holy-peace/README.md

 ## List separators

-In multiline formatted lists should be separated with line ends. semicolons, dots and comma allowd only as inline separator.
-Braces and brackets should be closed at the same line as opened.
+Mltiline formatted lists should be separated with line ends.
+Semicolons, dots and commas allowed only as inline separator.
+Braces (object literal) and brackets (array literal) should be closed at the same line as opened.

 Forbidden: